Ken P's Today in History

 • 1946 - King Gustaf removes Prince Carl Johan from succession to the throne and from Swedish royal family for marrying a commoner.

-Canadian coin history:
+USA coin history:

 Sports history:

-• 1888 - John Reid of Scotland demonstrates golf to Americans (Yonkers New York).
+• 1888 - John Reid of Scotland demonstrates golf to Americans (Yonkers, New York).

 • 1956 - First British soccer match at Kunstlicht: Portsmouth versus Newcastle United.